Speke: Community

-Speke is known for Speke Hall, a Tudor wood-framed house now owned by the National Trust and open to the public.
+The area is known for Speke Hall, a Tudor wood-framed house now owned by the National Trust and is open to the public.
 It is also notable as the location of Liverpool John Lennon Airport, known until 2001 as Liverpool Speke Airport.
-From the mid-1990s the re-development of the original airport site, enabled by the construction of the new airport complex and runway, had left land available for the construction of a business park.
+From the mid-1990s, the redevelopment of the original airport site, enabled by the construction of the new airport complex and runway, had left land available for the construction of a business park.
 The completion of the A5001 road consolidated the rise of the airport and improved communications in the area.
-The Speke Liverpool local history website shows a lot of the developments that changed Speke the village into Speke the estate with photographs and documents from the 1870s onwards.
+(Note: The Speke Liverpool local history website shows a lot of the developments that changed Speke the village into Speke the estate with photographs and documents from the 1870s onwards.)

-The New Mersey Shopping Park was re-developed in 1999 from an older retail site.
-It houses many large retail and textile outlets as well as mainstream restaurants.
+The New Mersey Shopping Park was redeveloped in 1999 from an older retail site; it houses many large retail and textile outlets, as well as mainstream restaurants.
 The New Mersey Retail Estate is situated between Speke and Garston, directly opposite to the Old Liverpool Airport main terminal building, which is now a hotel complex.

-The area also features the Mersey Wave, officially opened on 15 December 2003, a 200 ft and 100 ft high illuminated sculpture comprising two sets of six aluminium fins.
+The area also features the Mersey Wave, opened officially on 15 December 2003, a 200 ft and 100 ft high illuminated sculpture comprising two sets of six aluminium fins.
 The sculpture, designed by Peter Fink, was removed for repairs within weeks of opening, a problem causing its fins to move dangerously in high winds having been discovered.
-It was rebuilt in June 2005 and the structure, 30 ft taller than the Angel of the North at Gateshead, is visible from as far as Winter Hill, Horwich, Greater Manchester.
+It was rebuilt in June 2005 and the structure, 30 ft taller than the Angel of the North at Gateshead, is visible from as far as Winter Hill in Horwich.

 In 2011, planning was submitted and subsequently granted for Estuary Banks, a £6 million business park scheme developed by Capital & Centric Plc and Barnfield Construction.
 Constructed started on 80000 sqft of speculative construction in November 2011.
 The latest phase (120,000 sq ft) has been completed with 80,000 sold to Business First in June 2012.

-Recent developments in Speke have seen a multimillion-pound Morrisons superstore, situated directly next to the A561 Speke Boulevard, which is located only metres away from the Mersey Wave.
-Planning was granted in May 2012 for Speke Business Park on Goodlass Road.
-It comprises 45000 sqft of business units and was developed by Manchester-based developer Capital & Centric Plc.
+Recent developments in Speke have seen a multi-million pound Morrisons supermarket, situated directly next to the A561 Speke Boulevard, which is located only metres away from the Mersey Wave.
+Planning was granted in May 2012 for Speke Business Park on Goodlass Road; it comprises 45000 sqft of business units.